- Who We Are

 - Why Providence?

 Our Preliminary intern class is fully integrated with the rotations of our three-year Internal Medicine house staff.
 The Preliminary IM schedule is designed to provide a strong foundation of internal medicine experience that will prepare physicians for further specialty training.
 This experience provides a valuable background which enables our graduates to advise and consult with the internist in the management of medical patients.

 Guided by input from its current members and graduates, the Preliminary Residency track has been carefully designed to provide parity with categorical peers while maximizing flexibility necessary for interns to pursue a curriculum unique to their needs and future specialty.
 The intern year is nearly identical to that for categorical interns and is depicted below.
 Click on the schedule below view a larger version…

 Both of these tracks reserve positions for matched applicants to the respective Brown residencies in these disciplines.
 The tracks themselves, however, are largely identical to the general Preliminary IM programs.
-Each track will provide interns with a rotation in the discipline to which they will be transitioning at the conclusion of their Preliminary year in order to prepare them for their new specialty area.
+Each track will provide interns with a rotation in the discipline to which they will be transitioning at the conclusion of their Preliminary year to prepare them for their new specialty area.
 For instructions on how to apply to these specific Preliminary IM tracks at Brown click here.